sergei-grechanik/tupimage/README.md

   tmux pane.
 This allows tupimage to work from terminals running within tmux, like screen or vim/neovim terminals.

+## Other multiplexers

+If you are running a different multiplexer-like program (screen, vim terminal mode, etc) within tmux, tupimage should work out of the box by using the tmux pane pty as a command tty.
+If you are running it outside of tmux, you can try redirecting commands through a named pipe.
+Before launching a multiplexer, run this in your shell:

+    eval `tupimage --mkfifo`

+This will execute the following commands:

+    mkfifo /path/to/fifo
+    tupimage --redirect-commands-from /path/to/fifo --command-tty /dev/tty &
+    export TUPIMAGE_COMMAND_TTY='/path/to/fifo'

+The second line launches a background process that continuously redirects commands from the fifo to the terminal, trying to preserve their integrity.
+The third line sets the environment variable `TUPIMAGE_COMMAND_TTY` to the path of the fifo, so subsequent calls to `tupimage` will send commands to the fifo.
+Note that this is a very experimental feature, and it is also much slower for direct uploading.

 ## SSH support

 SSH is supported.
 By default, when tupimage detects that it's inside ssh, it